NOTE: Wahoo Fitness acquired RGT Cycling and rebranded it to Wahoo RGT on the 26th of April, 2022.

 Pretty cool, huh?

-RGT Cycling’s workout library is rich.
-Their workouts were designed by professional coaches.
-If you are interested in structured training plans, you can access them via TrainingPeaks.
 First, you need to have a TrainingPeaks account.
-From there, you join the training plan and upload it to RGT Cycling.
+From there, you join the training plan and upload it to RGT.
 Check out this page for more info.

-Keep in mind that for uploading workouts from TrainingPeaks, you need to subscribe to the premium plan.
+Remember that you need to subscribe to the premium plan for uploading workouts from TrainingPeaks.

-One downside of RGT Cycling is that it doesn’t include a workout builder.
-However, thanks to the integration with TrainingPeaks, it is not such a big deal.
+One downside of Wahoo RGT is that it doesn’t include a workout builder.
+However, thanks to the integration with TrainingPeaks, it is not such a big deal because you can create the workouts there.

-On the one hand, they offer some cool features like adjusting the graphic user interface, so you can hide the names of other users, your ride data, segments, etc. Both apps run smoothly and load quickly.
+On the one hand, it offers some cool features like adjusting the graphic user interface, so you can hide the names of other users, your ride data, segments, etc.

-RGT Cycling is available on all major platforms, including iOS, Android, macOS, Windows, and Apple TV.
+Wahoo RGT is available on all major platforms, including iOS, Android, macOS, Windows, and Apple TV.

-There are plenty of indoor cycling apps out there, but only a few of them are worth it.
+There are plenty of indoor cycling apps out there, but only a few are worth it.
 The following ones are my favorite.

-- TrainerRoad – is a fully performance-oriented cycling app with a comprehensive workouts library and structured training plans.
+- TrainerRoad – is a fully performance-oriented cycling app with a comprehensive workout library and structured training plans.
 It only shows you your ride data, no virtual world or video footage.

 - Zwift – utilizes a virtual world built from scratch.
 It doesn’t have as comprehensive a route library as ROUVY.
-It is much closer to being a game.
+It is much closer to being a game, but its graphics are less realistic than Wahoo RGT.
+Learn more in my Wahoo RGT vs. Zwift comparison.

 - ROUVY – uses real-world footage augmented with avatars and other objects.
 It has a huge route library and allows you to explore beautiful places from the comfort of your home.